Question 83·Medium·Rhetorical Synthesis

 Focus on the task words

 Look back at the question: the sentence must begin a narrative and be about Sandoval’s innovation.
-Which choices clearly introduce a person and what he is creating?
+Which choice clearly introduces a person and what he is creating?

 Decide which notes matter most for an opening

-Ask yourself: for the first sentence of a story, is it better to start with technical performance details (like how fast wings beat) or with how and why the project began?
+For the first sentence of a story, is it better to start with technical performance details or with how and why the project began?

 Watch for relevance and subject shifts

 Check whether each option stays focused on Carlos Sandoval.
-Eliminate any option that talks mainly about machines without mentioning him, or that talks about people not mentioned in the notes.
+Eliminate any option that mainly discusses someone else or shifts to a general topic not centered on him.

 Step-by-step Explanation